 WHISTLE BLOWER POLICY / VIGIL MECHANISM

-The Company's vigil mechanism allows the Directors employees and all stakeholders ofthe Company to report their genuine concerns about unethical behavioractual or suspected fraud or violation of the code of conduct / business ethics.
-The vigil mechanisms providesfor adequate safeguards against victimization of the persons who avail this mechanism.
-Thewhistle-blower policy not only helps the Company in detection offraud but is also used as a Corporate Governance tool leading to prevention anddeterrenceoffraudormisconduct.Italso for a term of 5 (five) consecutive years providesdirect access to the employees toapproach the Chairman of the Audit Committee wherevernecessary.
-It is affirmed that no personnel of the Company has been denied access to theAudit Committee.
+The Company's vigil mechanism allows the Directors employees and allstakeholders of the Company to report their genuine concerns about unethical behavioractual or suspected fraud or violation of the code of conduct / business ethics.
+The vigilmechanisms provides for adequate safeguards against victimization of the persons who availthis mechanism.
+The whistle-blower policy not only helps the Company in detection offraud but is also used as a Corporate Governance tool leading to prevention anddeterrence of fraud or misconduct.
+It also provides direct access to the employees toapproach the Chairman of the Audit Committee wherever necessary It is confirmed that nopersonnel of the Company in the context of whistle-blowing has been denied access to theAudit Committee.

 DIRECTORS AND KEY MANAGERIAL PERSONNEL

 During the year under review based on the recommendations of theNomination and Remuneration Committee the Board appointed Mr. Jean Gourp as an AdditionalDirector of the Company effective from June 25 2020.